dockstore/bcc2020-training/docker-training/Instructions.md

 #### Sharing data between host and container
 Here we will map the /root/data on the host machine to /data on the container.
 Lets confirm that the files in /root/data are available on the container.

-First run the container in interactive mode with the folder mounted:
+Run the container in interactive mode with the folder mounted:
 ```shell
 docker run -v /root/data:/data -it quay.io/ldcabansay/samtools
 ```